 The marathon course then works its way past open fields and along stone walls, past grazing cows and sheep to the third aid station before climbing Buttermilk Hill and the hilly Lucy’s Loop.

 THERE WILL BE A SHARP CUTOFF FOR THE MARATHON AT AS #3 AT 11:30 A.M.

 THERE IS NO CUTOFF FOR THE HALF MARATHON.

 After climbing Buttermilk Hill to the high point of the course, you are about 1/3 of the way done.
 You will then run along the remote Pocantico Hills portion of the course to AS #4, do a short loop which will bring you back to the same aid station (now AS #5), and then a loop around Ferguson Lake and across some fields will bring you back to the base of Buttermilk Hill (AS #6, the same as AS#3).

 THERE WILL BE A SECOND CUTOFF AT AS #6 AT 2:30 P.M.

 From there, winding paths will bring you mostly downhill past Swan Lake and more fields to AS #7 (which is also AS#3 for the half marathon runners).

 After AS #7, you will follow the Pocantico River back to the loop up and down the notorious Eagle Hill and into the Thirteen Bridges section.
-You will hit the last aid station located in the underpass under Rte 117 on the Thirteen Bridges Trail with about two miles to go!
+All runners in both races will hit the last aid station located in the underpass under Rte 117 on the Thirteen Bridges Trail with about two miles to go!